-Note: The Minimum Packet Receive Buffers value should be smaller than the Maximum Packet Receive Buffers value.
+NOTE: The Minimum Packet Receive Buffers value should be smaller than the Maximum Packet Receive Buffers value.
 If it is greater than the maximum value, the system changes the maximum value to match the minimum value.

-chapter 5 Managing
+5 Managing

-Once your network is running, network communications management involves maintaining the physical connections between machines and maintaining the drivers that communicate with the network board.
+After your network is running, network communications management involves maintaining the physical connections between machines and maintaining the drivers that communicate with the network board.
 To use a network board, the LAN driver must be bound to the board.
 The following topics describe the procedures used to maintain communications between servers:

-- "Overview of Loading and Binding LAN Drivers" on page 59 - "Loading and Binding LAN Drivers" on page 60 - "Unbinding and Unloading LAN Drivers" on page 63 - "Using Logical Boards" on page 63 - "Removing Network Boards" on page 65 - "Resetting Network Boards" on page 66 - "Using HotPlug for Network Boards" on page 67
+- "Overview of Loading and Binding LAN Drivers" on page 47 - "Loading and Binding LAN Drivers" on page 48 - "Unbinding and Unloading LAN Drivers" on page 49 - "Using Logical Boards" on page 49 - "Removing Network Boards" on page 51 - "Resetting Network Boards" on page 51

-For ways to prevent physical communication problems, see "Preventing Cabling Problems" on page 67.
+For ways to prevent physical communication problems, see "Preventing Cabling Problems" on page 52.